Kitware/CMake/Help/command/add_custom_target.rst

   Indicate that this target should be added to the default build target so that it will be run every time (the command cannot be called ``ALL``).

+``BYPRODUCTS``
+  Specify the files the command is expected to produce but whose modification time may or may not be updated on subsequent builds.
+  If a byproduct name is a relative path it will be interpreted relative to the build tree directory corresponding to the current source directory.
+  Each byproduct file will be marked with the :prop_sf:`GENERATED` source file property automatically.

+  Explicit specification of byproducts is supported by the :generator:`Ninja` generator to tell the ``ninja`` build tool how to regenerate byproducts when they are missing.
+It is also useful when other build rules (e.g. custom commands) depend on the byproducts.
+Ninja requires a build rule for any generated file on which another rule depends even if there are order-only dependencies to ensure the byproducts will be available before their dependents build.

+  The ``BYPRODUCTS`` option is ignored on non-Ninja generators except to mark byproducts ``GENERATED``.

 ``COMMAND``
   Specify the command-line(s) to execute at build time.